foundry-rs/book/src/getting-started/installation.md

 You will need the [Rust](https://rust-lang.org) compiler and Cargo, the Rust package manager.
 The easiest way to install both is with [`rustup.rs`](https://rustup.rs/).

-Foundry generally only supports building on the latest stable Rust version.
+Foxar generally only supports building on the latest stable Rust version.
 If you have an older Rust version, you can update with `rustup`:

 ```sh